webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

 A brief explanation of the above file:

-- Line(3) : Since `com.example.service.js` calls settingsservice's `getSystemSettings` method, add the method's group name "settings.read" to the client permission file.
+- Line(3) : Since `com.example.service.js` calls settingsservice's `getSystemSettings` method, add the method's group name "time.query" to the client permission file.
 When "webos-service" module is used, it calls activitymanager's `create` and `complete` methods to keep the dynamic service running for 5 seconds.
-So, add "activities.manage".
+So, add "activity.operation".

 #### API Permission File